-I didn’t realize there was such a difference between one piece long-handled spoons and the welded kind until a family member’s estate was settled and I was given a very old and very large one piece metal spoon.
+I didn’t realize there was such a difference between one piece long-handled spoons and the welded kind until I was given a very old and very large one piece metal spoon.
 This is the spoon in the first photograph.
 The spoon is long (about 13 1/2 inches) and is very sturdy despite its slender look.
 I think there must be some silver in the mix because the spoon has a tendency to darken over time, and I think it is probably handmade because of its rather irregular shape.
 I have never used this spoon when preparing food because I am not sure what material it is made of, but the design, shape, and size is so much nicer than the other large spoons I had been using, it made me wonder if similar spoons existed today.

 If you don’t already have spoons like these, I highly recommend them!